top of page

 KIM HUGHES James Merrill House Director

 Kim Hughes joined us as Director in September 2023.
-After working in education and healthcare as a Speech-Language Pathologist for the last twelve years, Kim is excited to be immersed in the non-profit sector.
-She is a writer and content coordinator for local print magazine Mystic Neighbors, a publication spotlighting notable folks and businesses in the Mystic-Groton area.
-Having lived in Austin, TX and Cape Cod, MA for about a decade, Kim was happy to return to Stonington in 2020, where she and her family have resided since 2003.
-Kim appreciates the James Merrill House (JMH) as a home for nationally and internationally renowned writers, its cultural role in the community, and the historic relevance of the National Historic Landmark building.
-She values the collaborative role the JMH plays with other organizations and looks forward to deepening those ties.
+After working as a speech language pathologist for over a decade, Kim made the switch to the nonprofit world and is glad to be here.
+As a writer and content coordinator for local print magazine Mystic Neighbors, Kim enjoys forging connections with community-minded individuals and organizations in Stonington and the surrounding area, where she and her family have resided since 2003.
+Kim values the collaborative role the JMH plays with other organizations and looks forward to deepening those ties.

 SUPPORTING PROFESSIONALS